grimasa007/ByBitNinjaTraderAdapter/README.md

 ## Important Notes

-- NinjaTrader accepts only min, day and tick data from ByBit.
-This means that the adapter feeds NinjaTrader with minute data from ByBit API and NinjaTrader builds all intraday bars using 1 min bars.
-Same is true for weekly, monthly and yearly bars that use dayily feed from ByBit API via the adapter.
-This means that you can expect quite similar to ByBit trading terminal bar plots for 1 min and 1 day charts but other types of charts can and probably will differ slightly.
+- NinjaTrader accepts only min, day and tick data from Bybit.
+This means that the adapter feeds NinjaTrader with minute data from Bybit API and NinjaTrader builds all intraday bars using 1 min bars.
+Same is true for weekly, monthly and yearly bars that use dayily feed from Bybit API via the adapter.
+This means that you can expect quite similar to Bybit trading terminal bar plots for 1 min and 1 day charts but other types of charts can and probably will differ slightly.

 - If you experience connection issues, go to your browser and enter the website credentials you are logging in with.
 Bybit.com , .us or other that you selected in the configuration window.
-If your browser does not open the page that means ByBit is blocked in your country.
+If your browser does not open the page that means Bybit is blocked in your country.
 In this case you will need a VPN.